What is qudit-based quantum computing?

 Why bidirectional electric vehicle charging?

 For the transformation to a fully renewable energy system, many challenges in different sectors need to be overcome (heating, electricity, mobility, …).
-Particularly important challenges arise rom the integration of the growing number of electric vehicles (EVs), which will substantially increase the demand for electric energy, as well as the rising proportion of renewable energy.
+Particularly important challenges arise from the integration of the growing number of electric vehicles (EVs), which will substantially increase the demand for electric energy, as well as the rising proportion of renewable energy.
 Both challenges will lead to sizable increase in the load on the electricity grid as well as larger variability in the electricity production and consumption.
-Optimizng the bidirectional charging (i.e, charging and discharging) of the batteries of the large number of EVs provides a great opportunity to address both challenges.
+Optimizing the bidirectional charging (i.e, charging and discharging) of the batteries of the large number of EVs provides a great opportunity to address both challenges.
 Green energy, generated by photovoltaic (PV) systems during the sunny daytimes, can be stored and fed back into the grid in the evening or morning hours when demand is high.
 This reduces the stress on the electricity grid and fosters the transition to a grid with more locally produced and consumed energy.
 Additionally, owners of EV charging stations can participate in the electricity market to reduce their charging cost.
 However, optimizing this kind of distributed operations requires novel algorithmic and technical approaches.

 Quantum computers offer a promising pathway towards solving such difficult optimization problems, as they can exploit quantum tunneling and interference effects in order to arrive quickly at a solution to the computation.
 In the context of bidirectional EV charging, the multiple levels of qudits have a distinctive advantage over qubits: Many of the currently used EV charging stations operate with multiple predefined discrete power levels for charging and discharging, which can be naturally and directly encoded in multi-level qudits.